chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 	 Re = \frac{u_{\infty}D(1+(\lambda(\frac{u_\infty}{D}))^2)^{\frac{1-n}{2}}}{\eta_0}

-We use an *a priori* Reynolds number, since it is not possible, *a priori*, to know the effective viscosity of the flow.
+We use an *a priori* Reynolds number, since it is not possible, *a priori*, to know the effective kinematic viscosity of the flow.
 For the given parameters, the *a priori* Reynolds number is :math:`50`.

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~~~